alex-stewart/spotify-splicer/README.md

 # Spotify Splicer

-Takes a playlist and a genre and creates a new playlist with the contents spliced.
+Takes a list of playlists and creates a new playlist with the contents spliced.

 ## Environment Variables